cms-sw/cms-sw.github.io/build-release.md

  #Override the cmssw branch to use for creating release tag
  RELEASE_QUEUE: CMSSW_NN_MM_X

- #Override the Commit on the branch to use to tag the release
+ #Override the Commit on the branch to use to tag the release.
+It can be commit hash or an existing tag
  TAG_COMMIT: d82023a1d4f3ffd80183cf3f1f37cfe09a99399a
  ```